platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 Use the console
 '''''''''''''''

-For instructions on how to integrate your service with Aiven for OpenSearch, see :ref:`Enable log integratioin <enable-log-integration>`.
+For instructions on how to integrate your service with Aiven for OpenSearch, see :ref:`Enable log integration <enable-log-integration>`.

 Use Aiven CLI
 '''''''''''''